Primavera P6 Work Breakdown Structure (Primavera Video Tutorial)

 Engineering, Procurement, Construction, and Commissioning are on the same level.
 Select Edit | + Add again, which will create a child of the Design element.
 In order to change the level of the created element, push the “Move Left Button” which is over the Command Bar on the right.

 By clicking “Move Left Button” all the WBS levels can be placed on their required position.

 By Selecting View | Show on Top | Chart View from the main drop-down menu at the top of the screen, you can see the Chart View of the WBS.

 The Work Breakdown Structure creates a guideline for defining and organizing the project scope of work.
 Activities are defined under specific WBS levels.
 If your project’s WBS is created well, you can easily manage and track your activities.
 Once you list the deliverables and create the WBS, it is an easy process to define the WBS in Primavera P6.

-A project total budgeted cost can be assigned to the highest levels of the work breakdown structure, and budgets of the sub levels can be distributed.
+A project total budgeted cost can be assigned to the highest levels of the WBS, and budgets of the sub levels can be distributed.
 Therefore, WBS can be used for top down estimating.
 As the project progressed, sub levels of the work breakdown structure can easily be tracked to calculate the project cost performance and detect the issues and problems related to the cost performance.